 Have faith that the right one will come 💞

-I hope this list helps and makes you think a bit before applying for a rescue dog.
+I hope this list helps and makes you think before applying for a rescue dog.
 If you have any questions, don’t hesitate to ask them in the comments or DM me on Instagram @nayatribe!

 Do you have a rescue dog?
 Did your application go smoothly or did you get rejected at some point?